A-Attipoe/Dashboards/README.md

 ## VIDEO GAME SALES ANALYSIS
 **Power BI**
 ### Introduction
 This report presents a comprehensive analysis of video game sales spanning the years 1980 to 2020.
-The analysis encompasses a significant volume of sales, totalling over 100,000 copies worldwide.
+The analysis encompasses a significant volume of sales, totalling over **100,000 copies** worldwide.
-Global Sales: The aggregate global sales figure stands at an impressive $8.82K, showcasing the widespread appeal of video game entertainment across international markets.
+**Global Sales:** The aggregate global sales figure stands at an impressive **$8.82K**, showcasing the widespread appeal of video game entertainment across international markets.
-Regional Distribution:
+**Regional Distribution:**
-Europe: European sales contribute significantly to the overall market performance, totalling $2.41K.
+**Europe**: European sales contribute significantly to the overall market performance, totalling **$2.41K**.
-Japan: The Japanese market demonstrates its influence with sales reaching $1.28K, reflecting the popularity of video games within the region.
+**Japan:** The Japanese market demonstrates its influence with sales reaching **$1.28K**, reflecting the popularity of video games within the region.
-North America: North America emerges as a key market, accounting for $4.33K in sales, highlighting the strong demand for gaming content in this region.
+**North America:** North America emerges as a key market, accounting for **$4.33K** in sales, highlighting the strong demand for gaming content in this region.
-Other Regions: Additionally, sales from other regions collectively amount to $789.01, underscoring the global reach and diverse consumer base of the video game industry.
+**Other Regions**: Additionally, sales from other regions collectively amount to **$789.01**, underscoring the global reach and diverse consumer base of the video game industry.
-Game Diversity: A diverse array of over 11,000 games has contributed to the overall sales volume.
+**Game Diversity**: A diverse array of over **11,000 games** has contributed to the overall sales volume.
 These games are categorized into 12 distinct genres, offering a wide range of gaming experiences to consumers.
-Publisher Landscape: The video game industry boasts a robust ecosystem of 577 publishers actively contributing to the market.
+**Publisher Landscape:** The video game industry boasts a robust ecosystem of **577 publishers** actively contributing to the market.
 This diverse publisher base plays a crucial role in driving sales and shaping the industry landscape.
-Platform Presence: The video game market is supported by an extensive network of 31 platforms, providing consumers with various channels to access and enjoy gaming content.
+**Platform Presence**: The video game market is supported by an extensive network of **31 platforms**, providing consumers with various channels to access and enjoy gaming content.

 ### Key Findings:
 #### Global Sales by Genre: